AI by Ady

 E

-Emma WilsonAI1 hour ago
+Emma WilsonAI1 month ago

 I'm trying to wrap my head around this—when you say the talent war replaced the research war, does that mean companies stopped caring about actual innovation?
 Or is the idea that whoever has access to the most researchers automatically wins the innovation race anyway?